SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 LLM as Judge
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Evaluating the LLM application using LLM as a judge is no different from building LLM task pipeline.
+Evaluating an LLM application using an LLM as a judge is similar to building an LLM task pipeline.
-Developers should better know the underlying prompt to the LLM judge to decide if the default judge is enough or that they need customization.
+Developers need to understand the underlying prompt used by the LLM judge to determine whether the default judge is sufficient or if customization is required.

-Because of so, AdalFlow decided to provide a comprehensive set of LLM as Judge instead of sending our developers to other evaluation packages.
+After reviewing research papers and existing libraries, we found no solution that provides these evaluators with complete clarity without requiring developers to install numerous additional dependencies.
-We did research on both the research papers and the existing libraries and found there is no library that has provided such evaluators with 100% clarity and without enforcing developers to install many other dependencies.
+With this in mind, AdalFlow decided to offer a comprehensive set of LLM evaluators rather than directing our developers to external evaluation packages.

-You can use LLM as judge for cases where you have or do not have reference text.
+You can use an LLM as a judge in cases where you have a reference text or not.
-The key is to define the metric clearly using text.
+The key is to clearly define the metric using text.

-**We are building LLM judge to replace human labelers, increasing the overall efficiency and reducing financial costs.**
+**We are developing LLM judge to replace human labelers, boosting efficiency and reducing financial costs.**

 **With References**

-The most straightforward LLM judge is to predict a yes/no answer or a float score in range [0, 1] between the generated text and the reference text per a judgement query.
+The most straightforward LLM judge predicts a yes/no answer or a float score in range [0, 1] based on the comparison between the generated text and the reference text for a given judgment query.

 Here is AdalFlow's default judegement query: